5 Calgary Festivals to Check Out in July

 Inglewood Sunfest.
 Photograph courtesy of Inglewood Sunfest.

-While the Calgary Stampede may be the most famous July event in our city, there are a number of other noteworthy festivals to check out this month, too.
-From concerts and classic cars to cultural celebrations and curated art installations, the following five festivals have something for everyone.
+While the Calgary Stampede may be the most famous July event in our city, there are a number of other noteworthy festivals to check out this month too.
+From concerts and classic cars to cultural celebrations and curated art installations, the following festivals have something for everyone.

 Cowboys Music Festival

-Featuring guests and performers from around the world, the Cowboys Music Festival takes place throughout the entirety of the Stampede.
-Held inside the legendary Cowboys tent on the Stampede grounds, the Cowboys Music Festival is returning for the first time since 2019 (it was cancelled for the last two years due to COVID-19).
-This year’s highly anticipated lineup is nothing short of spectacular from start to finish.
-Headliners include Ludacris, Big Sean and T.I., Zac Brown Band, Brothers Osborne and Zach Bryan and more.
-The 10-day-long festival will also feature celebrity appearances by actor Cole Hauser, who plays Rip Wheeler on the hit show Yellowstone, an afternoon performance by Blue Rodeo, a barbecue invitational cook-off and a drag brunch.
+Featuring guests and performers from around the world, the Cowboys Music Festival takes place throughout the entirety of Stampede.
+Held inside the legendary Cowboys tent on the Stampede grounds, this year’s highly anticipated lineup is nothing short of spectacular from start to finish.
+Headliners include Dustin Lynch, Wiz Khalifa and Metro Boomin, Jack Harlow, Nelly Furtado and more.
+The 10-day-long festival also includes a barbecue invitational cook-off hosted by Chef Rush and a drag brunch featuring legends from RuPaul’s Drag Race.

 519 12 Ave.
 S.E. on Stampede Park, cowboysmusicfestival.com